The Master of Music Therapy Degree

 Training in the Bonny Method of Guided Imagery and Music (GIM)

 Appalachian offers all levels of training in the Bonny Method of Guided Imagery and Music (GIM).
 Level I of GIM training is a required part of coursework for the Masters in Music Therapy.
-While all three levels of training in GIM may be beyond the scope of a master's degree, portions of GIM training beyond Level I may be incorporated into an individual's graduate course of study, and the student may continue to the completion of training in the postgraduate period.
+While all three levels of training in GIM may be beyond the scope of a master's degree, GIM training beyond Level I may be incorporated into an individual's graduate course of study, and the student may continue to the completion of training in the postgraduate period.
 MMT students interested in pursuing GIM training are encouraged to enroll in Level I training in the summer before their first fall semester of graduate study.

 Dual Master's Degrees: Master of Music Therapy and Master of Arts Degrees

 Students who desire to do so may be able to pursue a master's degree leading to licensure in counseling or marriage and family therapy concurrently with the MMT degree.
 Admission to these dual master’s degree programs requires that the student apply and be admitted to both programs.
 The courses of study require completion of the core requirements in both the Master of Music Therapy and the Master of Arts in either Clinical Mental Health Counseling or Marriage and Family Therapy programs.
 For students completing the dual degree, the courses in counseling or marriage and family therapy may serve as the Specialty Area for the MMT degree.